Sinopharm COVID-19 Vaccine (BBIBP-CorV) 2022

 The WHO's SAGE Working Group published its Sinopharm/BBIBP COVID-19 vaccine review on May 10, 2021.
 Sinopharm's COVID-19 vaccine integrates a vaccine vial monitor that tells health workers whether the vaccine has been stored correctly and not exposed to excessive heat.
 Therefore, damaged, reported GAVI on May 14, 2021.

 The JAMA published 'A Randomized Clinical Trial: Effect of 2 Inactivated SARS-CoV-2 Vaccines on Symptomatic COVID-19 Infection in Adults on May 26, 2021, that concluded 'In this prespecified interim analysis of a randomized clinical trial, treatment of adults with either of 2 inactivated SARS-CoV-2 vaccines significantly reduced the risk of symptomatic COVID-19 and serious adverse events were rare.'
 In this phase 3 randomized trial in adults, two whole-virus-inactivated vaccines showed efficacy of 72.8% and 78.1% against symptomatic COVID-19 cases.
-The two vaccines had rare serious adverse events at a frequency similar to the alum-only control, and the majority were not related to the vaccinations.
+The two vaccines had rare serious adverse events at a frequency similar to the alum-only control, and most were unrelated to the vaccinations.
 An exploratory analysis found that the two vaccines induced measurable neutralizing antibodies, similar to the phase 1/2 trial results.

 Sinopharm Dosage